AuthEceSoftEng/agora/_posts/2017-06-20-installation-instructions.md

 ```
 cd ../agora-elasticsearch-client
-pip3 install -r requirements.txt
+sudo pip3 install -r requirements.txt
 ```

-Create a file agora.properties and fill it (according to the instructions provided <a target="_blank" href="/ref/agora-elasticsearch-client">here</a>) with the appropriate paths, usernames and password.
-The username and the password of the AGORA admin account are the ones you set at the Step 4 of configuring apache.
+Create a file agora.properties using the command `cp sample-agora.properties agora.properties` and fill it (according to the instructions provided <a target="_blank" href="/agora/ref/agora-elasticsearch-client">here</a>) with the appropriate paths, usernames and password.
+The username and the password of the AGORA admin account are the ones that were set at the Step 4 of configuring apache.
+The AST parser path should be `/home/USERNAME/agora-ast-parser/target/agora-ast-parser-0.1.jar`, while the source code directory and the backup directory are the ones that were set at the prerequisites (`/home/USERNAME/elasticsearch-5.2.0/code` and `/home/USERNAME/elasticsearch-5.2.0/backup`), where USERNAME has to be changed to your own.

 Create and populate the index